Edward Dusinberre: Teaching and writing

 With his Takács Quartet colleagues, Dusinberre teaches at the University of Colorado, Boulder.
 Dusinberre is a member of the faculty at the Music Academy of the West, Montecito and a visiting fellow of the Guildhall School of Music.

 Dusinberre writes about music.
 In addition to his two books, he wrote an essay "A Winter Drive" for "Ways of Hearing: Reflections on Music in 26 Pieces", published by Princeton University Press in 2021.
 He has written articles for the Financial Times, Los Angeles Times, Radio Times, The Strad, Massachusetts Review and The Guardian.

 Interdisciplinary programming

-Dusinberre is well known for his innovative program ideas, devising amongst others a project with the poet Robert Pinsky that toured throughout the USA, mixing love poetry with the music of Janáček, Britten and Barber.
+Dusinberre is well known for his innovative program ideas, devising amongst others a project with the poet Robert Pinsky that toured throughout the US, mixing love poetry with the music of Janáček, Britten and Barber.
 In 2007, he created a program called Everyman inspired by Philip Roth's novel of that name.
 Philip Seymour Hoffman read extracts from the novel, surrounded by the music of Arvo Pärt and Philip Glass and concluding with a performance of Schubert's Death and the Maiden.

-A collaboration with writer David Lawrence Morse led to Morse’s play Quartet, a drama that explores the circumstances surrounding the composition of Beethoven’s Late Quartets.
+A collaboration with writer David Lawrence Morse led to Morse's play Quartet, a drama that explores the circumstances surrounding the composition of Beethoven's Late Quartets.